Altinn/altinn-studio-docs/content/architecture/security/authentication/altinn-platform/_index.md

 - Needs to support scenarios where users are accessing through external systems or mobile apps
 - Needs to support systems from app owner.
 - Apps should not have access to secret so they can create their own token.
+- Needs to support passing the identity to api's that are consumed by Altinn Apps.

 Since Altinn Platform will in the future support that different types of apps created by different frameworks (Java/.Net/Node ++++) it is important that the authentication mechanisms are supported by different types of platforms.